 4. Leave time to stretch, adjust, and prep.

 If you’re serious about spin, you’re going to want to save some time in your schedule for pre- and post-workout stretches, bike adjustments, and other minor setup activities.
 It may seem redundant, but using these proper habits every time will not only help you recover, but will make your ride more efficient overall, without burning you out early.
 (Stretching is also just good for you in general.)

 Are you feeling too much pressure on your wrists?
 Are your hips getting sore within the first few minutes?
 Proper ergonomic posture is key to a good workout, and it’s surprising how many people don’t position themselves properly on a bike – despite the injuries that bad posture can cause.
 Always set up your bike to fit you, and during the ride you should be aware of your wrist, elbow, spine, and hip positions, so you can avoid over-exertion in problem areas and generate power without adverse effects.

 There are many more tips that any spin class student can use, but these are the basics to get the most results for your time and effort.
-When done correctly, and with the right gear, spin classes are a great way to get exercise and stay in shape – so use these tips wisely, and don’t forget your spintowel to keep the sweat off the handlebars and out of your way!
+When done correctly, and with the right gear, spin classes are a great way to get exercise and stay in shape – so use these tips wisely, and don’t forget to use your favorite spin bike accessories (like our spintowel) to keep the sweat off the handlebars and out of your way!

 Subscribe to get special offers, free giveaways, and once-in-a-lifetime deals.
 We promise to send emails you will love.